darshanmakwana412/ppc_p9a/README.md

 	- [Practical limitations of GPU](#practical-limitations-of-gpu)
 	- [Comparison with CP5 Solution](#comparison-with-cp5-solution)

+The [README.md](./README.md) and [report.pdf](./report.pdf) are exactly the same infact to generate the report the readme was converted to tex using pandoc.
+So prefer reading the markdown

 # Analysis of the CPU

 ## Theoretical limitations of CPU